nanvel/blog/2016/12/html-header-content.md

 </browserconfig>
 ```

-Tile size: 270x270 recommended.
+Tile size: 270x270 is recommended.

 **/safari-pinned-tab.svg**

-Safari finally got pinned tabs in OS X 10.11.
+Safari got pinned tabs in OS X 10.11.
 Safari pinned tabs use a new type of icon: `mask-icon`.
 If it is not provided - the first letter of domain uses. `mask-icon` must be [a black square SVG image with no background](https://developer.apple.com/library/content/documentation/AppleApplications/Reference/SafariWebContent/pinnedTabs/pinnedTabs.html).

 ```html
 <link rel="mask-icon" href="safari-pinned-tab.svg" color="orange">